 Whereas in former times, many Brazilians only trusted their local brick-and-mortar specialist retailer when making larger purchases like washing-machines or TV sets, they have now discovered the charm of online shopping – including all its advantages: a greater choice as well as competitive and highly comparable prices.
 And this of course not only on Black Friday, but throughout the whole year.

-This is why I’m looking forward to this year’s Black Friday in Brazil – and a very successful e-commerce year in 2018!
+This is why everybody is looking forward to this year’s Black Friday in Brazil – and a very successful e-commerce year in 2019!